 3. Turn off all push notifications.

-4. Go into Airplane mode if there’s no signal at all, or go into 3G if coverage is spotty.
+4. Go into Airplane mode if there’s no signal at all.

-5. Keep your phone in a cool place, since heat will deplete your battery.
+5. Keep your phone in a cool place.
+Extreme temperatures (hot and cold) will deplete your battery.

 6. Carry a self-contained charger (charged) with a cord.